ksylvan/RaspberryPiSetup/README.md

 This resizes the rootfs to the available space on the device (in my case, 32GB).

+umount the partitions now:

+    $ cd
+    $ sync
+    $ umount /run/media/ksylvan/*

+now it's safe to pop out the card and pop it into the RPi.

-Then I plug the pi via a wired cable to my uVerse router.
-On the uVerse router page, I watch and see that a new device called "pidora" shows up on the network.
+Next, I connect the RPi via a wired cable to my uVerse router.
+On the uVerse router page and boot it, I watch and see that a new device called "pidora" shows up on the network.

 ## SSH to the server and update its software

-    $ ssh pidora -l root
-    root@pidora's password:
+    [ksylvan@ksylvan-t420 ~]$ ssh root@pidora
+    The authenticity of host 'pidora (2602:306:309a:96f0:ba27:ebff:fea2:3afe)' can't be established.
+    ECDSA key fingerprint is ef:82:48:79:0e:e0:59:db:38:89:35:d7:01:03:ec:23.
+    Are you sure you want to continue connecting (yes/no)? yes
+    Warning: Permanently added 'pidora,2602:306:309a:96f0:ba27:ebff:fea2:3afe' (ECDSA) to the list of known hosts. root@pidora's password:
+    [root@pidora ~]#

 The root password by default is "raspberrypi", changed immediately: